joshfinley/WinStackAnalyzer/README.md

 ## Contact

-For any inquiries, please submit an issue
+For any inquiries, please submit an issue.